This site is Made with Macintosh on a PowerBook G4.

 From summer 1998 until fall 2003, the site was updated on Palmyra, my Macintosh PowerBook G3 Series 250/13.3, a real Pentium-killer from Apple.

-I now maintain and update (well, occasionally!) this site on Krak des Chevaliers, my PowerBook G4
+From fall 2003 until about fall 2007, I maintained and updated (well, occasionally!) this site on Krak des Chevaliers, my PowerBook G4

 Aluminium 1.33 GHz 17", yet another real